manvirag/tech_learning_tinkering/hld/problems/hotelmanagementsystem/readme.md

 Solutions:
 1. Client side checking -> disable button after once clicked . ( Not perfect solution ).
-2. Make api idempotent -> user reservation key or any other global unique key as a idempotency key and validate with it.
+2. Make api idempotent -> user reservation session key as a idempotency key and validate with it.